Dragon Tree Soak Nature Reserve

 Dragon Tree Soak Nature Reserve is located in the Great Sandy Desert in the southern part of the Kimberley region of Western Australia.

-It is a reserve that contains old dry lake beds, and is well away from any known or named tracks.

 It covers an area of around 180 km2 and is 210 km east of the Great Northern Highway.

 Dragon Tree Soak is a swamp believed to be a relic of the riverine vegetation found along the Mandora Palaeoriver during its partial rejuvenation by the wetter climates of the early to mid Holocene Epoch.

 It is used by birds from the surrounding hummock grasslands but also has species generally associated with scrub or tree-lined watercourses elsewhere.
 Species not recorded elsewhere in the region but present in the Typha beds were the Clamorous Reed-Warbler and the Australian crake.

 It is a wetland of significance, described as: